hpssjellis/grants/proposal-helium-and-the-arduino-portenta-lora-vision-shield.md

 ## Timeline/Roadmap

 March- May 2021: research LoRa and LoRaWan abilities for the Arduino Portenta Pro LoRa Vision Shield.
-2 hours a day for 2 months
+2 hours a day for 2 months ~ 120 hours

-July 2021: Start Helium Version of Project
+July 2021: Start Helium Version of Project ~ 60 houors Aug 2021: Continue Project   ~ 60 hours
-Aug 2021:
-Fall 2021: Testing an updating of software
+Fall 2021: Testing and updating of software  ~ 10 hours

 Please break up your development work into a clear set of milestones.

 Milestones

 For each milestone, please describe:
 - The functionality that we can expect after the completion of each milestone.
 This should be detailed enough that it can be used to ensure that the software meets the specification you outlined in the Deliverables.